jbemmel/srl-salt-minion/README.md

 This example provides a minimal but functional integration between SR Linux and Salt.
 It consists of a simple Python program that receives the Master address through the NDK, and then starts the standard salt-minion script with a custom configuration file.

-While it may be possible to do a "pure Python" integration, the additional complexity and devitation from the open source project base seems unnescessary.
+While it may be possible to do a "pure Python" integration, the additional complexity and devitation from the open source project base seems unnecessary.

 ## Demo scenario
 In the 'lab' directory: